librenms/librenms/doc/General/Welcome-to-Observium-users.md

 - Development decisions will be community-driven.
 We want to make software that fulfills its users' needs.
 See the [ROADMAP][4] for more thoughts on our current plans.
-- ~~Development will probably proceed at a slower pace, at least initially.~~
+- <del>Development will probably proceed at a slower pace, at least initially.</del>
 - There are no plans for a paid version, and we don't anticipate this ever changing.
 - There are no current plans for paid support, but this may be added later